 EFFECT OF NEGATIVE LIEN

 It should be noted that in the case of banking and finance transactions, the loan agreement & certain security documents such as a deed of hypothecation or deed of mortgage also contain a ‘negative lien’ over the assets charged or secured in terms of such deed.
 Considering the above, while registering the charge created vide such deeds should also have a specific mention of the negative lien over the assets created so as to register the negative lien.

 Registering a negative lien over company assets might as well act as a public notice, on behalf of financial institutions & / or banks in whose favour such negative lien is created, to others.
-It prevents a company from creating encumbrance over the assets and also discourages others from taking a charge of such assets of the company.
+It prevents a company from creating encumbrance over the assets and also discourages others from taking charge of such assets of the company.

-For any query or for best offers on the JAIIB, CAIIB or other Certification Exams, message us:
+For any query or for the best offers on the JAIIB, CAIIB or other Certification Exams, message us: